prabu-rethinakumar/ubuntu-Jenkins/README.md

 	http://servername.xyz.com:8080

-Create users and start setting up your CI/CD pipelines using jenkins
+Create Users through Console .
+You are all set to start building your CI/CD pipelines using jenkins

 Reference: